 Best Time to Visit Italy

-Since it’s one of the most-visited countries in the world, the best time to complete your Italy 7-day itinerary is outside the high season.
-This is in spring, from April to June, and in fall, from September to October.
+- Best season(s): In spring, from April to June, and in fall, from September to October.
 During this time, prices are lower, and you’ll see fewer tourist crowds.
-However, there’ll still be comfortable temperatures that are perfect for sightseeing.
+However, the temperatures are still perfect for sightseeing!

 By purchasing through our links, you support us at no additional cost.